 Swimmable Waters for New York City

-Location: Queens and Westchester County, New York | Status: Active
+Location: New York City and Westchester County, NY | Status: Active

-Summary: Save the Sound has a multi-faceted campaign that includes lawsuits, community organizing and participation in administrative processes to improve the quality of New York City waters.
+Summary: Save the Sound has a multi-faceted campaign that includes lawsuits, community organizing, and participation in administrative processes to improve the quality of New York City waters.

-The Lawsuit – In 2015, Save the Sound, along with Riverkeeper and NRDC, brought a Federal Court action against the EPA to compel them to publish new water quality standards for NYC waters.
-New York State and New York City both intervened in the suit to protect their interests.
-In 2022,after the matter was fully briefed, we agreed to stay the case so long as New York State went through a process to update their water quality standards to comply witht he Clean Water Act.
-Per that agreeement, NY DEC announced a public process in which they would (1) publish water quality standards that protected health, and (2) reclassify waters based on the potential to achieve swimmablity.
-The agency has promised that for any waters that were reclassified as below swimmable, they would perform a formal Use Attainability Analysis identifying the Highest Attainable Use.
+The Lawsuit: In 2015, Save the Sound, along with Riverkeeper and NRDC, brought a Federal Court action against the Environmental Protection Agency (EPA) to compel them to require New York State to publish new water quality standards for NYC waters that would ultimately allow swimming without risk to health.
+In 2022, after the matter was fully briefed, we agreed to stay the case so long as New York State went through a process to update their water quality standards to comply with the Clean Water Act.
+Per that agreement, the New York Department of Environmental Conservation (DEC) announced a public process in which they would (1) publish water quality standards that protect health, and (2) reclassify waters based on their potential to achieve swimmability.
+The agency has promised that for any waters that were reclassified as below swimmable, they would either request a variance or perform a formal Use Attainability Analysis, both of which would require them to justify their decision and to achieve the cleanest water condition possible.
 If done properly, this would meet the requirements of the Clean Water Act and address the concerns set out in our suit.
+If we feel the process is not proceeding or not proceeding in accordance with relevant law, however, we have fully reserved our rights to re-start the case and return to court.

 Below is a summary chart of the combined sewer overflows entering the Long Island Sound Western Narrows (aka Upper East River).
 Making New York City waters swimmable will be dependent, in large part, on reducing these overflows.